Is Iodine Safe for Women with Underactive Thyroid or Hashimoto’s?

 The best thing to do is to calm your immune system, restore gut balance, eat foods that support you, and support your thyroid’s natural resilience, without overloading it with excess iodine.

-If you're experiencing constant fatigue, getting the basics (designed for women like you) in place first is the first place to start, then layering in other types of support according to your needs is prudent.
-Getting the foundation right for many women is often the first thing that helps restore your body's natural energy production.
+If you’re experiencing constant fatigue, getting the basics (designed for women like you) in place first is the first place to start.
+Then you can layer in other types of support according to your needs.
+For many women, getting the foundations right is the first thing that helps restore the body’s natural energy production.

 References